Wedding customs by country: Bangladesh

 Bangladeshi wedding refers to the weddings in Bangladesh.
 Although Muslim and Hindu marriages have their distinctive religious rituals, there are many common cultural rituals in marriages across religion among Bengali people.
 The indigenous groups of Bangladesh also have their own unique wedding traditions and rituals which are distinct from those of the Bengalis.
+Prior to the legal and religious ceremonies, the bride and groom are anointed with turmeric in the gaye holud.

-Indian wedding customs
+India

 Indian weddings take anywhere from five minutes to several weeks, depending on region, religion, and a variety of other factors.
 Due to the diversity of Indian culture, the wedding style, ceremony and rituals may vary greatly amongst various states, regions, religions and castes.
 In certain regions, it is quite common that during the traditional wedding days, there would be a tilak ceremony (where the groom is anointed on his forehead), a ceremony for adorning the bride's hand and feet with henna (called mehendi) accompanied by Ladies' Sangeet (music and dance), and many other pre-wedding ceremonies.
 Another important ceremony followed in certain areas is the "Haldi" program where the bride and the groom are anointed with turmeric paste.
 All of the close relatives make sure that they have anointed the couple with turmeric.
 In certain regions, on the day of the wedding proper, the Bridegroom, his friends and relatives come singing and dancing to the wedding site in a procession called baraat, and then the religious rituals take place to solemnize the wedding, according to the religion of the couple.
 While the groom may wear traditional Sherwani or dhoti or Western suit, or some other local costume, his face, in certain regions, is usually veiled with a mini-curtain of flowers called sehra.
 In certain regions, the bride (Hindu or Muslim) always wears red clothes, never white because white symbolizes widowhood in Indian culture.
 In Southern and Eastern states the bride usually wears a Sari, but in northern and central states the preferred garment is a decorated Red skirt-blouse and veil called lehenga.
 After the solemnization of marriage, the bride departs with her husband.
 This is a very sad event for the bride's relatives because traditionally she is supposed to permanently "break-off" her relations with her blood relatives to join her husband's family.
 Among Christians in the state of Kerala, the bridegroom departs with the bride's family.
 The wedding may be followed by a "reception" by the groom's parents at the groom's place.
 While gifts and money to the couple are commonly given, the traditional dowry from the bride's parents to the couple is officially forbidden by law.